Cleaning Tracheostomy Stoma

 • Drying the skin is vital to maintaining skin integrity

-20. Document assessment, intervention and outcomes in student’s healthcare record
+25. Document assessment, intervention and outcomes in student’s health care record

-21. Follow up with parent/guardian and healthcare provider, as needed
+26. Follow up with parent/guardian and health care provider, as needed

 References: